cvonk/hass-config/INSTALL.md

 * I use the following addons:

-  * [Get HACS](https://www.hacs.xyz/docs/use/download/download/), to install cards/integrations from GitHub
+  * [Get HACS](https://www.hacs.xyz/docs/use/download/download/), to install cards/integrations from GitHub see top line of this file
   * [Let's Encrypt](https://community.home-assistant.io/t/how-to-configure-lets-encrypt-ssl-certificates-for-home-assistant-completely-100-free-updated-for-2022-2023/508329), to be enable to HTTPS to HA
   * [Mosquito broker](https://github.com/home-assistant/addons/tree/master/mosquitto), a MQTT broker
   * [Node-RED](https://github.com/hassio-addons/addon-node-red), for fire alarm flow